 - a note of your uptodate contact details.

-The Adviser will discuss your application with you and, if appropriate, send a report to the UK Border Agency requesting correction.
+The Adviser will discuss your application with you and, if appropriate, send a report to UK Visas & Immigration requesting correction.
 More information is given on our Entry Clearance Correction Scheme webpage.

 If you did not apply outwith the UK, please make an appointment with one of the International Student Advisers to obtain further information on this.